yzdxs/learn-anything/readme.md

 ![](http://i.imgur.com/nQyHaSb.png)

-- I also add ❌ to mark certain videos or articles as unfinished
+- I also add ❌ to mark certain videos or articles as unfinished or articles/videos that I have disliked watching
 	- and  ✔ to mark article / video as watched or read
 	- ✨ is same as ✔ in that I read / watched it but also liked it
 - I also use 🔎 to represent figures